ApplefaceLisa/WebDev/FreeCodeCamp/Data_Visualization/readme.md

   - **Single source of truth**

     The state of your whole application is stored in an object tree within a _**single store**_.

+    In Redux, _**all the application state is stored as a single object**_.
+It's a good idea to think of its shape before writing any code.
+What's the minimal representation of your app's state as an object?

   - **State is read-only**